ikeali/alx-system_engineering-devops/0x01-shell_permissions/README.md

-a script to print the effective username of the current user
+a script that prints all the group the current user is in